iterait/emloop/docs/tutorial.rst

 The `_create_model` method can accept arbitrary arguments - in our case, we accept the optimization algorithm to be used and the number of hidden units.
-We will describe the origin of these parameters in the next section.
+We will describe the configuration file from which the parameters are taken in the next section.

 Configuration
 *************